bugourmet/tgsint-bot/README.md

 # tgsint

-tgsint is a OSINT telegram bot written in python for subdomain enumeration and facebook data leak search.
+tgsint is a OSINT telegram bot written in python.

-Facebook data leak is not provided in this repo,instead there's a sample.txt file which you can populate and use the telegram bot to search for results.

 ## Installation